 Affections Col. 3:2 CLICK TITLE FOR AUDIO

-Natural Affections – Rom 1:31; 2 Tim 3:3 – both of these references are in the negative – that is the Bible describes people who are without natural affection – natural affections are affections of parents for their children, children for their parents, children for puppies, citizens for their country, and so forth – these are perfectly natural affections – it doesn’t take anything special to elicit these affections – however, in these perilous times we see a generation of people without natural affection – mothers kill their babies legally and willingly – children hate and disobey their parents – satanic influences convince young people to torture and sacrifice cats and other animals – and many of citizens and leaders in our country detest our country – these are not natural affections.
+Natural Affections – Rom 1:31; 2 Tim 3:3.
+Both of these references are in the negative.
+That is, the Bible describes people who are without natural affection.
+Natural affection is affection of parents for their children, children for their parents, children for puppies, citizens for their country, and so forth.
+These are perfectly natural affections.
+It doesn’t take anything special to elicit these affections.
+However, in these perilous times we see a generation of people without natural affection.
+Mothers kill their babies legally and willingly.
+Children hate and disobey their parents.
+Satanic influences convince young people to torture and sacrifice cats and other animals.
+And many of citizens and leaders in our country detest our country.
+These are not natural affections.

-Fleshly Affections – Gal 5:24 – these are lusts – you’ll hear people say, “I love a good steak” – “I love coffee” – “I love chocolate” – “I love _______” – the idea is that they have a fleshly affection or an appetite for these things – when we get saved we are to crucify our fleshly affections and lusts since these are carnal and we no longer are to walk in the flesh – through crucifying these fleshly affections men are able to stop fornicating, drinking, doping, smoking, cussing, overeating and so forth which were things that they loved to do before they got saved – if you don’t crucify these fleshly affections you will be a carnal Christian at best and you will still be in bondage to sin.
+Fleshly Affections – Gal 5:24.
+These are lusts.
+You’ll hear people say, “I love a good steak” – “I love coffee” – “I love chocolate” – “I love _______”.
+The idea is that they have a fleshly affection or an appetite for these things.
+When we get saved we are to crucify our fleshly lusts since these are carnal and we no longer are to walk in the flesh.
+Through crucifying these fleshly lusts men are able to stop fornicating, drinking, doping, smoking, cussing, overeating and so forth which were things that they loved to do before they got saved.
+If you don’t crucify these fleshly affections you will be a carnal Christian at best and you will still be in bondage to sin.

-Also you see fleshly affections driving a wedge between children and their parents and children and their churches – these fleshly affections are best described as infatuation – some teenage girl becomes infatuated with a young boy and her feelings are mistaken for love – she becomes sexually involved with him and these feelings surpass her natural affections and her spiritual affections to such a degree that she is willing to quit her church and leave her family because of these fleshly affections.
+Also you see fleshly lusts driving a wedge between children and their parents and children and their churches.
+These fleshly affections are best described as infatuation.
+Some teenage girl becomes infatuated with a young boy and her feelings are mistaken for love.
+She becomes sexually involved with him and these feelings surpass her natural affection and her spiritual affection to such a degree that she is willing to quit her church and leave her family because of these fleshly affections.

-Inordinate Affections – Col 3:5 – excessive: exceeding the ordinary, reasonable, prescribed limits in amount, quantity, force, intensity, or scope – it is natural to have affection for your spouse – however, inordinate affection is excessive and unreasonable – a good example here is the marital bed – a good friend of ours has counseled married couples for over three decades – he said that one of the biggest problems with the marriage bed is that Christians have learned about sex from the world and they have brought their worldly ideas into their home – they have not followed the Biblical and spiritual patterns in their marriage; rather they have allowed perversion and, therefore, inordinate affections to replace Biblical affections – they are trying to fulfill certain worldly imaginations, expectations and perversions that don’t belong in their marriage.
+Inordinate Affections – Col 3:5 – excessive: exceeding the ordinary, reasonable, prescribed limits in amount, quantity, force, intensity, or scope.
+It is natural to have affection for your spouse.
+However, inordinate affection is excessive and unreasonable.
+A good example here is the marital bed.
+A good friend of ours has counseled married couples for over three decades.
+He said that one of the biggest problems with the marriage bed is that Christians have learned about sex from the world and they have brought their worldly ideas into their home.
+They have not followed the Biblical and spiritual patterns in their marriage; rather they have allowed perversion and, therefore, inordinate affection to replace Biblical affection.
+They are trying to fulfill certain worldly imaginations, expectations and perversions that don’t belong in their marriage.

-Vile Affections – Rom 1:26 – vile affections are the result of a progressive turning away from God – beginning with Rom 1:21 you can see the degeneration of affections – they disparage God [Rom 1:21 glorified him not] – they disregard God [Rom 1:21 neither were thankful] – they disprove God [Rom 1:22 professing themselves to be wise (that is in their own minds)] – they debase God [Rom 1:23 changed the glory of the uncorruptible God into an image] – they distort the truth of God [Rom 1:25 changed the truth of God into a lie] – they deny God [Rom 1:28 did not like to retain God in their knowledge] – and from here they just keep spiraling down – they despise God [Rom 1:30 haters of God, despiteful] – they defy God [Rom 1:32 knowing… that they which commit such things are worthy of death] – by the time they distort the truth of God, God gives them up unto to vile affections [most commonly seen in homosexuality] and by the time they deny God he gives them over to a reprobate mind.
+Vile Affections – Rom 1:26.
+Vile affections are the result of a progressive turning away from God.
+Beginning with Rom 1:21 you can see the degeneration of affection.
+They disparage God [Rom 1:21 glorified him not].
+They disregard God [Rom 1:21 neither were thankful].
+Then, they disprove God [Rom 1:22 professing themselves to be wise (that is in their own minds)].
+They debase God [Rom 1:23 changed the glory of the uncorruptible God into an image].
+Then, they distort the truth of God [Rom 1:25 changed the truth of God into a lie].
+And so, they deny God [Rom 1:28 did not like to retain God in their knowledge].
+And from here they just keep spiraling down.
+They despise God [Rom 1:30 haters of God, despiteful].
+And they defy God [Rom 1:32 knowing… that they which commit such things are worthy of death].
+By the time they distort the truth of God, God gives them up unto to vile affections [most commonly seen in homosexuality] and by the time they deny God he gives them over to a reprobate mind.